github/site-policy/Policies/omnibuilds-terms-of-service.md

 To the extent such an agreement is not enforceable by applicable law, you grant OmniBuilds a nonexclusive, revocable, worldwide, royalty-free right to (1) use the Content without attribution strictly as necessary to render the Website and provide the Service; and (2) make reasonable adaptations of the Content as provided in this Section.
 We need these rights to allow basic functions like search to work.

 #### 8. Private Repositories
-Paid accounts may have [private designs](/articles/making-a-public-design-private/), which allow the User to control access to Content.
-OmniBuilds employees [only access private designs when access is required for security or maintenance](/articles/omnibuilds-security/#employee-access) or for support reasons, and then only with the consent of the design owner.
+Paid accounts may have private designs, which allow the User to control access to Content.
+OmniBuilds employees only access private designs when access is required for security or maintenance or for support reasons, and then only with the consent of the design owner.
 Because we respect your privacy in private designs, you must respect the Terms of Service in everything you post to a private design.
 If we have reason to believe the contents of a private design are in violation of the law or of these Terms, we have the right to remove them.

 ### E. Copyright Infringement and DMCA Policy
 If you believe that content on our website violates your copyright, please contact us in accordance with our [Digital Millennium Copyright Act Policy](/articles/dmca-takedown-policy/).
-If you are a copyright owner and you believe that content on OmniBuilds violates your rights, please contact us via [our convenient DMCA form](https://omnibuilds.com/contact/dmca) or by emailing copyright@omnibuilds.com.
+If you are a copyright owner and you believe that content on OmniBuilds violates your rights, please contact by emailing contact@omnibuilds.com.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

-We will terminate the accounts of [repeat infringers](/articles/dmca-takedown-policy/#e-repeated-infringement) of this policy.
+We will terminate the accounts of repeat infringers of this policy.

 ### F. Intellectual Property Notice
 **Short version:** *We own the service and all of our content.
 In order for you to use our content, we give you certain rights to it, but you may only use our content in the way we have allowed.*